emtee40/fdroid-wiki/Outreach/F-Droid-outreach-handbook.md

 ### post frequency

 Try to avoid spamming.
 F-Droids social media should be kept low traffic.
-Try to avoid posting/reposting more than out more than once per day.
+Try to avoid (re-)posting more than once per day.
 If multiple things come up prioritize.

 ### following